 - A safe and secure environment where you are shielded from external pressures and can concentrate on your recovery

 - Medically trained staff on hand 24 / 7 to make detox as stress-free as possible

-- Supported by your peers – addiction is very isolating and going through the recovery process with others with the same experiences as yourself can be a great comfort
+- Support from your peers – addiction is very isolating and going through the recovery process with others with the same experiences as yourself can be a great comfort

-- Rehabilitation gives you the opportunity to look at what are the causes and triggers for your addiction and give you the self-awareness and tools to stay sober and drug free once you return to your life
+- The opportunity to look at the causes and triggers of your addiction and give you the self-awareness and tools to stay sober and drug-free once you return to your life

 - Intensive therapy – daily therapy sessions provide you with a far more intensive and varied period of therapy than could be achieved in the community.

 Linwood House provides residential medical detoxification for alcohol and all forms of drug use.

 Read more about our drug and alcohol detox services